 Psychogenic Halitosis

-In the case of psychogenic halitosis, the person persistently declares that he has bad breath and obsesses it.
+In the case of psychogenic halitosis, the person persistently declares that he has bad breath and obsesses about it.
 However, neither the devices that measure bad breath nor a second person can feel the bad breath of that person.
 In this respect, psychogenic halitosis is the feeling of bad breath that an individual creates in the mind (subjective) or at the receptor level (neurogenic).

 Characteristics of Psychogenic Halitosis

 These people perceive the actions of others towards them as a sign of bad breath.
 That’s why they need someone other than themselves to complain about bad breath.
 So the reference is outside of them.
 These people say that bad breath goes away when they are alone, and they say that they do not have bad breath complaints at home.
-However, there are also exaggerated patients who say that they have no complaints when they are alone, but feel bad breath when they look in the mirror.
+However, some exaggerated patients say that they have no complaints when they are alone, but feel bad breath when they look in the mirror.

 Diagnosis and Treatment of Psychogenic Halitosis